Mageshwaran18/Interview_Prep/Java/OOPS.md

     - Only the overriding methods are determined in this way and the variables still accessed based on the reference variable.

     - In short, Object type determines the version of the method that can be executed.

+    - This is possible with help of method dispatch / dynamic dispatch.

 - Can static methods be overridden ?